-Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
+Our board of directors has established an audit committee, a compensation committee, a nominating and corporate governance committee, and a risk oversight committee.
 Each committee operates under a charter that has been approved by our board of directors.
 Current copies of the committee charters are posted on our web site, www.kadant.com.

-Our board of directors has determined that all of the members of each committee also meet the independence guidelines applicable to each committee set forth in the listing requirements of the NYSE.
+Our board of directors has determined that all of the members of each committee also meet the independence guidelines applicable to each committee set forth in the listing requirements of the NYSE, including the enhanced NYSE independence requirements for members of the compensation committee that became effective in 2014.

 The audit committee is responsible for the selection of our company's independent registered public accounting firm and assists our board of directors in its oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, our independent registered public accounting firm's performance, qualifications and independence, and the performance of our internal audit function.
-The committee meets regularly with management and our independent registered public accounting firm to discuss the annual audit of our financial statements, the quarterly reviews of our financial statements and our quarterly and annual earnings disclosures.
-The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine and Dr. Tully and their committee report is included in this proxy statement under the heading "Audit Committee Report."
+The audit committee meets regularly with management and our independent registered public accounting firm to discuss the annual audit of our financial statements, the quarterly reviews of our financial statements and our quarterly and annual earnings disclosures.
+The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine, Senator Brown, Mr. Rainville and Dr. Tully and their committee report is included in this proxy statement under the heading "Audit Committee Report."
 Mr. Leonard has been designated by our board of directors as its "audit committee financial expert" (as defined in Item 407(d)(5) of Regulation S-K under the Exchange Act).